swagger-model-validator/swagger-model-validator/readme.md

 This package provides a module to do just that.

 ## Swagger versions
-This project should work against both Swagger 1.2 and Swagger 2.0.
-Please create a pull request if you have any fixes for Swagger 2.0 support but please remember to retain support for Swagger 1.2 as well.
+This project should work against both Swagger 1.2, Swagger 2.0 and parts of OpenApi 3.0.
+Please create a pull request if you have any fixes for Swagger 2.0 or OpenAPI 3.0 support but please remember to retain support for Swagger 1.2 as well.

+### Swagger 1.2
+This package was original developed against the Swagger 1.2 specification.
+### Swagger 2.0 / OpenAPi 2.0
+This packages has had some activity to align it with the 2.0 specification but it has not been completely done.
+We've handled it on an 'as required' basis.
+We welcome any pull requests for 2.0 support.
+### OpenAPI 3.0
+This package has had very little done to it to support OpenAPI 3.0.
+We welcome any pull requires with 3.0 support but would like to request that you retain support for 1.2 and 2.0 if possible.

-### Validation Notes
+## Validation Notes
 It will validate int32 properly but the way javascript handles int64 makes it impossible to accurately validate int64s.
 As long as the value can be parsed by parseInt in javascript it will be accepted as an int64.